chaosleaguewiki/chaosleaguewiki.github.io/docs/twitch-tiles/minigames/zobm-says.md

 The players are moved into a tile similar in design to [Quip Battle].
 A countdown starts during which the current king can eliminate the players by mentioning them in chat.

-Every time the king eliminates a player, a sound effect is played and all remaining players receive points.
-In addition is the reward for surviving a round doubled.
+Every time the king eliminates a player, a sound effect is played, the mentioned player loses points and gets eliminated, and all remaining players receive points.
+In addition are the points a player can earn or lose doubled after each elimination.

-The game is over when the countdown reaches zero or all but one player got eliminated.
+The game is over when all but one player got eliminated.
 Players are ranked based on elimination order, with first eliminated being lowest.
-Multiple players can win.

 ## Trivia